Crate brontes_inspect

 ) -> Self::Result;

-§Individual Inspectors
+}§Individual Inspectors

-crate provides several individual inspectors, each
+The brontes_inspect crate provides several individual inspectors, each

 designed to detect a specific type of MEV strategy.
 These inspectors are